microsoft/verona/docs/alternativesemantics.md

   r2.remove_root(b)
 ```
 Is not allowed as if r1 and r2 are the same region, then we will not be following the stack discipline.

+**[This may already be the case with cown aliasing, where we don't know if two cowns are the same or different.]**

 ### Performance